 1/4 teaspoon cinnamon

 1 cup (2 sticks) unsalted butter browned (and cooled)

 3 nectarines or peaches, pitted, skin removed and thinly sliced (between 1/8 and 1/4-inch thick)

 or 1 jar of fig spread, at room temperature, or use a 13oz jar of jam/preserves

 Brown your butter: Melt butter in a small/medium saucepan over medium-low heat.
 It will melt, then foam, then turn clear golden and finally start to turn brown and smell nutty.
 Stir frequently, scraping up any bits from the bottom as you do.
 Keep your eyes on it; it burns very quickly after it browns and the very second that you turn around to do something else.
 Set it in the freezer until solid (about 30 minutes).

 Preheat the oven to 375°F. Butter a 9×13 inch pan, or spray it with a nonstick spray.

 In a medium bowl, stir together sugar, baking powder, flour, salt and spices with a whisk.
 Use a pastry blender, fork or your fingertips, blend the solidified brown butter and egg into the flour mixture.
 It will be crumbly.
 Pat 3/4 of the crumbs into the bottom of the prepared pan, pressing firmly.
-Tile fruit slices over crumb base in a single layer.
-Scatter remaining crumbs evenly over fruit and bake in preheated oven for 30 minutes, until top is slightly brown and you can see a little color around the edges.
-Cool completely in pan before cutting into squares.
+Tile fruit slices over the crumb base in a single layer.
+Scatter remaining crumbs evenly over fruit and bake in preheated oven for 30 minutes, until the top is slightly brown and you can see a little color around the edges.
+Cool completely in the pan before cutting into squares.

 You can definitely make this today.
 It is a holiday after all and what else are you going to do?
 Your family will thank you.